viralarchitect/Windows-Server-Patching/README.md

 # Windows Server Patching Script

-This is a robust PowerShell solution for patching Windows Servers based on your requirements.
+This is a robust PowerShell solution for patching Windows Servers.
 The script will take a list of IPs or hostnames, apply Windows updates asynchronously, report the status in a CSV file (including a user-provided change number and account name), prompt for reboots, display activity in separate PowerShell windows for each server, and handle errors gracefully.
 The solution consists of two scripts: a main script to orchestrate the process and a child script to handle updates on each server.

 ## Technical Requirements